MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 ## Verify connectivity to the Cloud application proxy service and Microsoft Login page

-**Objective:** Verify that the connector machine can connect to the application proxy registration endpoint and the Microsoft login page.
+**Objective:** Verify that the connector machine can connect to the application proxy registration endpoint and the Microsoft sign in page.

 1. On the connector server, run a port test by using [telnet](/windows-server/administration/windows-commands/telnet) or other port testing tool to verify that ports 443 and 80 are open.